 By now Americans are well aware of the prescription drug epidemic taking a toll on lives across the country.
 Not only are prescription drugs the most widely abused substance, studies are now showing that they are also a gateway drug.
 This means prescription drug abusers are more likely to begin using heroin or other street drugs.
 Read on for more on the current epidemic, how it ties in with the rise in heroin use, and statistics on prescription drug abuse.

-There’s no doubt that prescription drug use is a much bigger problem than heroin use, but many heroin users say they began to abuse prescription drugs before anything else.
+There’s no doubt that dangerous prescription drugs use is a much bigger problem than heroin use, but many heroin users say they began to abuse prescription drugs before anything else.
 The rate of overdoses has continued to rise.
 Since 2006, there has been a 20% increase in deaths related to overdoses of painkillers.
 The media continues to focus on the problem as well, with the overdose deaths of well known actors like Philip Seymour Hoffman and Cory Monteith reminding fans that the dangers of abusing prescription drugs are very real.

 In relation to heroin, prescription drug use is far more widespread and responsible for more deaths.
 In 2010 there were about 16,000 deaths caused by prescription drugs and only 3,000 deaths associated with heroin use.
 Heroin is dangerous in all forms but can be particularly potent when cut with other drugs.
 A painkiller called fentanyl is often mixed with heroin to create a stronger high.